executors/executors/explanatory.md

 `std::forward<Function>(func)(i, r, s)`, where `i` is of type `executor_index_t<Executor>`, `r` is a function object returned from `return_factory` and `s` is a shared object returned from `shared_factory`.
-`bulk_then_execute` may or may not the caller until execution completes, depending on the value of `executor_execute_blocking_guarantee_t<Executor>`.
+`bulk_then_execute` may or may not block the caller until execution completes, depending on the value of `executor_execute_blocking_guarantee_t<Executor>`.

 `bulk_then_execute` is the most general execution function we have identified